josh-ashkinaze/plurals/README.md

     - How agents are instructed to combine information in the structure.
     - It is a special kind of instruction that only kicks in when there are previous responses from an agent's view.
     - Interactions can be adversarial or amicable.
     - We offer a list of templates which can be used via keywords.
-As of this writing, we offer default, chain, debate, and voting combination_instructions options in our template in instructions.yaml.
+As of this writing, we offer default, chain, debate, and voting combination_instructions for ordinary agents in our template in instructions.yaml.
+Then we offer default, voting, rational, and empathetic for our special Moderator agents in our template in instructions.yaml.
     - Templates are inspired by research on deliberative democracy, spanning first-wave deliberation (valuing reason-giving) and second-wave deliberation (valuing perspectives).
     - Along with these templates, you can also pass in your own combination_instructions too.
     - Note that, like persona_template, combination_instructions expects a ${previous_responses} placeholder.
 This will get filled in with the previous responses.